olivermeyer/freeloader/README.md

 Components
-* Recording
-  * Can be split into Tracks

-* Track
+* Audio
-  * Represents one track in a recording
+  * Represents an audio segment
-  * Can be split into Parts
+  * Can be split into parts

-* Part (renamed from Segment to avoid confusion with pydub's AudioSegment)
-  * Represents one part of a track in a recording
+  * Recordings, Tracks and Parts are all Audio objects